Fourth Presbyterian Church (Chicago): Statistics

 According to the PC (USA), in 2013 Fourth Church had 5,540 members, the second-largest Presbyterian congregation in the United States.
+2024 membership is reportedly 3,155.

 In 2015 at Fourth Church, Quimby Pipe Organs installed a three-million-dollar instrument with five manuals, 143 ranks, and 8,343 pipes, the largest in the midwestern United States.

 Pastors

 Shortly before the turn of the 19th century, Rev. M. Woolsey Stryker (1885–1892), a widely quoted pundit as well as prolific hymnwriter, served as pastor but left Chicago to become President of his alma mater, Hamilton College, in upstate New York.
 Reverend John Buchanan, who held the post of senior pastor for 25 years, retired as of January 31, 2012.
 In March 2014, Fourth Presbyterian's members voted at a congregational meeting for the Reverend Shannon Johnson Kershner to lead the church as its next pastor commencing on May 1, 2014.
 She left the congregation in 2022.
 Reverend Doctor Camille Cook Howe was appointed as the new pastor in 2025.